AdKats/AdKats/README.md

 <u><b>You can edit the text for each command to suit your needs in plugin settings.</b></u><br/>
 Commands can be accessed with '@', '!', '/!', '/@', or just '/'.
 Usage of all commands is logged in the database.<br/><br/>

+Any action command given with no parameters (e.g. '@kill') will target the speaker.
+If admins want to kill, kick, or even ban themselves, simply type the command without any parameters.
+Any action command when given a player name (other than moving players) will require a reason.<br/><br/>

 <table>
 	<tr>
 		<td><b>Command</b></td>